School Board Policy 701 -

 II.
 General Statement of Policy

-The superintendent or appointed designee shall each year prepare preliminary revenue and expenditure budgets for review by the school board or its designated committee or committees.
+A. The superintendent or appointed designee shall each year prepare preliminary revenue and expenditure budgets for review by the School Board or its designated committee or committees.
 The preliminary budgets shall be accompanied by such written commentary as may be necessary for them to be clearly understood by the members of the school board and the public.
-The school board shall review the projected revenues and expenditures for the school district for the next fiscal year and make such adjustments in the expenditure budget as necessary to carry out the education program within the revenues projected.
+The School Board shall review the projected revenues and expenditures for the school district for the next fiscal year and make such adjustments in the expenditure budget as necessary to carry out the education program within the revenues projected.

-Prior to July 1 of each year, the school board shall approve and adopt its initial revenue and expenditure budgets for the next school year.
-The adopted expenditure budget document shall be considered the school board's expenditure authorization for that school year.
-No funds may be expended for any purpose in any school year prior to the adoption of the budget document which authorizes that expenditure for that year, or prior to the adoption of an amendment to that budget document by the school board to authorize that expenditure for that year.
+C. Prior to July 1 of each year, the School Board shall approve and adopt its initial revenue and expenditure budgets for the next school year.
+The adopted expenditure budget document shall be considered the School Board's expenditure authorization for that school year.
+No funds may be expended for any purpose in any school year prior to the adoption of the budget document which authorizes that expenditure for that year, or prior to the adoption of an amendment to that budget document by the School Board to authorize that expenditure for that year.

-At the public hearing on the adoption of the school district's proposed property tax levy, the school board shall review its current budget and the proposed property taxes payable in the following calendar year
+E. At the public hearing on the adoption of the school district's proposed property tax levy, the School Board shall review its current budget and the proposed property taxes payable in the following calendar year.

-The school board places the responsibility for administering the adopted budget with the superintendent.
+A. The School Board places the responsibility for administering the adopted budget with the superintendent.
 The superintendent may delegate duties related thereto to other school officials, but maintains the ultimate responsibility for this function.

-The superintendent or appointed designee is authorized to make payments of claims or salaries authorized by the adopted or amended budget prior to school board approval.
+C. The superintendent or appointed designee is authorized to make payments of claims or salaries authorized by the adopted or amended budget prior to School Board approval.

-Supplies and capital equipment can be ordered prior to budget adoption only by authority of the superintendent or appointed designee.
-If additional personnel are provided in the proposed budget, actual hiring may not occur until the budget is adopted unless otherwise approved by the school board.
-Other funds to be expended in a subsequent school year may not be encumbered prior to budget adoption unless specifically approved by the school board.
+D. Supplies and capital equipment can be ordered prior to budget adoption only by authority of the superintendent or appointed designee.
+If additional personnel are provided in the proposed budget, actual hiring may not occur until the budget is adopted unless otherwise approved by the School Board.
+Other funds to be expended in a subsequent school year may not be encumbered prior to budget adoption unless specifically approved by the School Board.

 Minn.
 Stat. § 123B.10 (Publication of Financial Information)